The Best Backpacking Rain Jackets for Thru-Hiking in 2024

 Materials and Features

-What to Look for in the Best Rain Jackets for Thru-Hiking
+What to Look for in the Best Backpacking Rain Jackets for Thru-Hiking

-Your rain jacket shouldn’t weigh more than 12-14 ounces.
-Eight-10 ounces is ideal.
+Your rain jacket shouldn’t weigh more than 12 – 14 ounces.
+Really, something closer to 8 – 10 ounces is ideal.
+Less than 8 ounces = an ultralighter’s dream.

 If possible, look for a jacket that uses a PFC-free DWR treatment.
 Perfluorinated compounds (PFCs) are industry-standard in durable water repellent (DWR) finishes, but they’re also toxic and persist for tens to hundreds of years in the environment.